Importing Quiz Questions in Canvas using a Spreadsheet

 Instructions

-1. Using Excel and the CSV file template when creating the quiz questions for your course.
+1. Use Excel and the CSV file template when creating the quiz questions for your course.

 2. Make sure to save the file as a CSV file type.
 It is helpful to name the file with a unique title.